tanmaysinha/WEX-D-G/Faq.md

  - For users who would like to look at the mounts on the terminal.
 Run the command `docker exec -it wex-d-g ls /mnt`.

- - For users using windows machine with AsureAD.
+ - For users using windows machine with AzureAD.
 When trying to mount a folder, the docker prompts for user credentials.
 Even after the user enters the password, as the password stored for the AzureAD account is not local, it will not succeed.
 This is a issue from Docker and Windows with Azure AD.
 The workarounds are provided here: https://github.com/docker/for-win/issues/257 https://github.com/docker/for-win/issues/263